nea/vertx-mod-cassandra-persistor/README.md

     }

 ## Personal Note
 *I don't know if this is very useful or already developed and published by others but I used it in private to test some ideas around Vert.x and Cassandra.
 As I was not able to find something similar very quickly I created this project.
-I hope this can be useful to you... with all its Bugs and Issues ;)*
+I hope this can be useful to you... with all its Bugs and Issues ;) If you like it you can give me a shout at [INsanityDesign][8].*

   [1]: http://vertx.io